bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ImageMagick's JPEG quality heuristic is based on the "standard" quantization tables that are defined in Annex K of [the JPEG standard](http://www.w3.org/Graphics/JPEG/itu-t81.pdf).
 Its overall objective seems to be to match an image's quantization tables with the most similar "standard" quantization tables.
 Since the quality level of each of these "standard" tables is known, this then provides the quality estimate.

 ImageMagick's heuristic does this in an indirect (and to me somewhat opaque) way, possibly to avoid computational cost.
-This post explores a more straightforward approach, which simply compares the coefficients in an image's quantization tables against the corresponding coefficients in the "standard" tables[^3].
+This post explores a more straightforward approach, which simply compares the coefficients in an image's quantization tables against the corresponding coefficients in the "standard" tables, and then returns the quality level of the best match[^3].

 ## Scaling of standard tables to quality levels